makewhatis/space/docs/index.rst

     It should also be noted that there is no actual modules written yet, just the API wrapper and cli functionality.

-Space is a command line interface python wrapper aimed at exposing the Spacewalk/RHN api to a easy to use command line interface.
+Space is a command line interface, and python wrapper, which gives access to the Spacewalk/RHN api via python and the CLI.

 Some of the tasks and queries performed via Spacewalk UI can be cumbersome, and time consuming, especially if you work with a fairly large implementation.
 Space helps ease the pain.